skip to content

 Safet asks: How are invisible borders – lines of division felt on the skin – constructed?
 And, what are the repercussions of these partitions for the returnees?
 Indeed, can there be sustainable refugee return after ethnic cleansing?
 How can anthropologists detect and speak about loneliness?
 Why do exiled Bosnians travel home as tourists or daydreamers?
 How do we locate the once rich inter-faith encounters and syncretic sacred places in Bosnia today?
 And, finally, what can we learn from the Bosnian efforts to return to a former type of sociality?

-For more information about the Xenia Series and to register for events, visit: http://www.xeniaseries.com
+Learn more about the Xenia Series and register for events via www.xeniaseries.com.

 Latest news